meglecz/mkCOInr/doc/content/reference.rst

     - e_pcr  (0/1; if 1, identify the target region of the sequences by e-pcr in the first step)
     - fw (optional; if e_pcr is done, the sequence of the forward primer that amplifies the target region)
     - rv (optional; if e_pcr is done, the sequence of the reverse primer that amplifies the target region)
-    - trim_error (real [0-1], the proportion of mismatches allowed between the primer and the sequence during the e_pcr; Default : 0.3)
+    - trim_error (real [0-1], the proportion of mismatches allowed between the primer and the sequence during the e_pcr; Default: 0.3)
-    - min_overlap (the minimum overlap between primer and the sequence during e-pcr; Defalut 10)
+    - min_overlap (the minimum overlap between primer and the sequence during e-pcr; Default: 10)
     - min_amplicon_length (The minimum length of the amplicon after primer trimming; Default: 100)
     - max_amplicon_length (The minimum length of the amplicon after primer trimming; Default: 2000)
     - cutadapt_path (Optional; Path to cutadapt if it is not in your PATH)

-*usearch_global related parameters* for trimming sequneces according to the alignments
+*usearch_global related parameters* for trimming sequences according to the alignments

     - tcov_hsp_perc (minimum coverage of the target sequence in *usearch_global* hits; Default: 0.5)
     - perc_identity (minimum percentage of identity between the sequence and the target in *usearch_global* hits; Default: 0.7)